deosrc/Condement/README.md

 This is the simplest method but means that files paths likely won't work correctly (i.e. defining the default editor).

 1. Enable host_folders persistent storage
-2. Move the .gitconfig file from your home directory to the persistent storage folder (`C:\CondementPersistent` by default)
+2. Move the .gitconfig file from your home directory to the persistent storage folder (`$HOME\CondementPersistent` by default)
-3. Create a symlink from your home directory on the host machine using the command `mklink .gitconfig C:\CondementPersistent\.gitconfig`
+3. Create a symlink from your home directory on the host machine using the command `mklink .gitconfig $HOME\CondementPersistent\.gitconfig`

 #### Including